 Lease Up Property Ideas

-One key strategy for making sure prospective residents don’t ghost you or get cold feet, is to have timely, personalized follow up — emphasis on personalized.
+One key strategy for making sure prospective residents don’t ghost you or get cold feet is to have a timely, personalized follow-up — emphasis on personalized.
 If someone is checking out your community, they most likely are checking out others as well.
-One quick way to stand out from the crowd is to send a personalized video following up to a conversation or tour.
-Call the prospect out by name, remind them about something you discussed, and lay out the desired next steps in the process.
+One quick way to stand out from the crowd is to send a personalized video following up on a conversation or tour.
+Call the prospect out by name, remind them about something you discussed, and layout the desired next steps in the process.
 Video is a key communication tool in today’s market and doesn’t need to be fancy or complicated.
 Check out the reviews page on our site to see how others have made video work for them in this way.

 Another great idea is to streamline the process of lease signing.
 If someone encounters a lot of hurdles and extra paperwork during the signing process, they are more likely to back out.
 Especially if there’s no easy way to eSign a document and it requires too much physical printing, scanning, etc. Make sure the ground rules for the time frames and signing of leases are as clear as possible.
 Sometimes, managing the expectations with your prospective residents and providing clear communication is all it takes for them to be comfortable and confident with the process.
 Make sure that all prospective residents understand the agreements as thoroughly as possible and have zero surprises throughout the process.
 While it can be helpful to have prospects come into the office to sign these documents together, in today’s day and age, being able to go through the lease application and complete everything virtually is an absolute must.